Please visit our knowledgebase, where you can search for helpful information, ask a question, or chat live with one of our customer care agents.

 - Software: GeForce Experience application and latest GeForce drivers

 - Routers: 802.11a/g router (minimum).
 802.11n dual band router (recommended).
 Check out a list of GameStream-ready routers.

 - How does streaming games from my PC to SHIELD work?

-NVIDIA uses the H.264 encoder built into GeForce GTX 650 or higher desktop GPUs along with special streaming software integrated into GeForce experience to stream games from the PC to SHIELD over the user's home Wi-fi network with ultra-low latency.
-Gamers use SHIELD as the controller and display for their favorite PC games as well as for steam big picture.
-This enables gamers to get a GeForce GTX PC gaming experience anywhere in their home Wi-fi network.
+NVIDIA uses the H.264 encoder built into GeForce GTX 650 or higher GPUs along with special streaming software integrated into GeForce experience to stream games from the PC to SHIELD over Wi-Fi with ultra-low latency.
+Gamers use SHIELD as the controller and display for their favorite PC games as well as for Steam Big Picture.

 - What PC games does SHIELD work with?